21 Nova Casino: A Retrospective

 "If a casino's not rustling anymore, the chips must be gone."

-Where It Was Popular
+Where It Ruled

 "If the slot doesn't pay out in the morning, your evening's already ruined."